walkernr/RAGMAN/README.md

 ### Retrieval

 Retrieval is done with what is called a `RetrieverChain`, which is essentially a series of retrievers.
 It is constructed from a configuration dictionary that is essentially a list of configurations for the retrievers you wish to use.
-The options are as follows:
+All retrievers use `k` as an input parameter.
+This determines how many retrieval results there will be.
+Typically, `k` will just be a natural number.
+However, there is experimental support for adaptive `k` retrieval.
+If set to -1, then the retrieval stops when the derivative of the sorted scores is at the minimum.
+This indicates the point of steepest descent.
+Alternatively, -2 instead retrieves up to the maximum acceleration in the scores, which is meant to capture saturation points.
+This doesn't tend to work, so it is not recommended.
+There is an issue in which it is desirable to choost a monotonic decreasing interpolator, but the PCHIP interpolatore is not necessarily stable for the second derivative.
+Furthermore, if the scores start rather saturated, then not many passages are going to be retrieved.
+Additionally for `k` less than one but greater than zero, the cross-encoder and pooling rerankers allow for setting constant thresholds since they are both bounded on [0, 1].
+This is meant to provide an option for a more specifically controllable thresholding, but it can still be rather corpus/query-dependent since it's hard to know what the distribution of scores will be a priori.
+This is even worse with BM25 and embedding models, so this is not provided for those rerankers (though they may be later just for testing).
+The reranker options are as follows:

 #### BM25

 This takes in the query, breaks it into lemmas of keywords (does not include stop words, punctuation, or whitespace), expands the keywords if specified, and then retrieves matching documents using the BM25+ approach.
+This is a term-based takes in term frequencies and lengths to score passage relevance to a a given query.
+Term frequency (TF) generally tracks how many times a particular term appears in a document, though BM25 aqlos takes into account saturation in order to prevent placing greater emphasis on heavily repeated terms.
+Additionally, inverse document frequency tracks the importance of a term to the corpus as a whole, assigning higher weights to less frequent words and lower weights to less frequence words.
+Additionally, there is a normalization component to take into account the fact that longer documents are likely to have more term occurences.
+The + variant is used in this system as a correction to address issues where the frequency normalization by document length is not lower-bounded, which can lead to situations where shorter documents with no relevant terms are scored similarly to longer documents that do have relevant terms.
+The SpaCy tokenizer was used to isolate terms.
+Stop words, punctuation, and whitespace were removed.
+Terms were also all lowercased and lemmatized in order to generally prevent sparsity issues in the vocabulary, though this can dilute information in some cases.
 The configuration looks like this:

 ```
 {